Guide to 5 Types of Salesforce Architects

 Fast forward to now, and the Salesforce Architect role has really come into being.
 Since the certification programs launched, people have continually aspired to reach the top level of expertise.
 By putting credentials behind themselves, architects are winning more work, gaining more experience, and as a result, delivering value.

-I think people started to consider what the career path looks like for someone who doesn’t want to go into management, but who has been delivering Salesforce projects and still wants to achieve some seniority.
+I think people started to consider what the career path looks like for someone who doesn’t want to go into management, who has been delivering Salesforce projects, and still wants to achieve some seniority.
 There is a clear path as to how these aspiring architects can reach the next step – promotion from a technical discipline rather than a management discipline.

 Summary